alhajee/ckan/doc/contributing/string-i18n.rst

 .. note::

-    Prior to CKAN 2.7, JavaScript modules received a similar but different ``_`` function for string translation as a parameter.
+    Prior to FMLD 2.7, JavaScript modules received a similar but different ``_`` function for string translation as a parameter.
 This is still supported but deprecated and will be removed in a future release.